Sumeiuy/myproject-react/docs/dev.md

  *  xx首页
  */

-import React, { PropTypes, PureComponent } from 'react';
+import React, { PureComponent } from 'react';
+import PropTypes from 'prop-types';
 import { connect } from 'react-redux';

 import List from '../../components/test/List';